teisdbr/winlibrs-docs-test/librs-spec.md

 ## Cleared Exceptionally (4)
 ___

 **Description:** Indicates whether the incident was cleared exceptionally.
-Clearance of one offense clears the entire incident.
+Note that Clearance of a single OFfense will clear the entire Incident, as this data element is present in Segment 10 (Administrative Segment), of which there is only one for each Incident.

 **Data Characteristics:** 1 Character Alpha